 Once the veneer was removed, I was left with a surface that just needed some sanding TLC.

 Can you tell those pulls are not original?
 I saw no sense in spending money on trying to locate some authentic pulls, so I took my Rub N’ Buff and gave them an antique feel.
 You can find it here: AMACO Rub ‘n Buff Wax Metallic Finish in Ebony

 It’s much more appropriate than bright shiny silver, don’t you think?

-Here is the farmhouse dresser ready for a new red look with veneer removed.
+Here is the farmhouse dresser ready for a new red look after veneer removal.
 Sigh… It is already that time of year when I have to paint inside because it’s like January in November now.

-I was going after an old worn layered look and to achieve that I used a base coat of green.
+I am going after an old worn layered look.
+To achieve that I used a base coat of green.
 My kids would walk by and say, “I thought you were painting red?”
 To which I’d reply, “You’ll see.”

 When I started the red, my four-year old boy announced, “That doesn’t look too good.”
 Ha!
 I love the innocence of that age.